prasaar/aiwhispr/howto/config/CONFIG_FILE.md

 displaypath = <top level path that AIWhispr will use when returning the search results.
               Example : you can save all your files under /var/www/html , when the search results are displayed,
-              the top level path is replaced with http://hostname >
+              the top level path is replaced with http://hostname "aiwhisprStreamlit" is a special keyword for this configuration.
+              This keyword is used when the configuration file is to be used by the Streamlit front end to configure, test, index , search using
+              $AIWHISPR_HOME/python/streamlit/Configure_Content_Site.py
+              if displaypath=aiwhisprStreamlit then the search results in the streamlit app, will have the href link to the Streamlit module "Show_Complete_Text" which retrieves the the text chunk from the Vector database to display.
+              >

 contentSiteModule = <python module that handles indexing for files/content in the specified srctype.
                     There are test configuration examples for s3 , azureblob.